 TYPES OF OFFENCES COVERED

-The legal meaning and whether an act will constitute a criminal offence or not is provided in the I.P.C.
+The legal meaning and the constitution of a criminal offence is provided in the I.P.C.
 The Procedure of initiating proceeding/Prosecution for a criminal offence is provided in Criminal Procedure Code (CrPC).
 CrPC provides the manner and place, where investigation inquiry and trial of an offence shall take place.

 CLASSIFICATION OF OFFENCES